 There are also variations in flavors of this classic pie, including chocolate and bourbon, but that’s a story for another day.
 Today we’re talking about plain ole’ classic Southern Pecan Pie!

 Does Pecan Pie grace your Thanksgiving dessert table?

 This delicious Southern Pecan Pie shows up on many Thanksgiving dessert tables.
 Hidden inside of a sweet gooey filling are lots of crunchy pecans.
 It’s a Southern favorite!!

-- 1 unbaked pie shell, 9 inch, shallow, (see how to par-bake a pie shell here).
+- 1 par-baked pie shell, 9 inch, shallow, (see how to par-bake a pie shell here).

 - 5 tablespoons unsalted butter, melted

 - 3 large eggs, (extra large will work fine too)

 - Position oven rack one slot from the bottom.
 This will prevent pecans from over browning before the filling gets done and will also ensure doneness of pie crust bottom.